 A more nuanced definition of despair is advanced in the school of philosophy known as Existentialism.
 The following description illustrates in layman’s terms what constitutes despair in Existentialism:

 But for an existentialist who believes that he has given meaning to his life and has become what he is today by his own efforts, which makes him feel proud of himself, is some thing that can be taken away from him at any time for any reason, makes him despair for no specific reason. […] Whenever we make a mistake which may compromise our identity, we feel low, depressed and sometimes hopeless.
 This awareness of the fact that we may lose our identity or the thing that gives meaning to our life leads us to a perpetual state of despair.
 Thus despair of an existentialist is nothing but awareness of the fragility of his existence or “the thing” that gives meaning to his life.
 (Philosophy Made Easy)

 Chester Bennington was a self-made man.
-Born in Phoenix, Arizona into an average American family (his father was a police detective and his mother a nurse) he dreamed of being a professional performer growing up.
-After completing high school, Bennington set out to establish himself as a rock singer in the early 1990s, singing with various bands in Phoenix achieving modest success.
-His breakthrough came when he joined Linkin Park and the band’s debut album Hybrid Theory, released in 2000, was an instant hit.
-In fact, it sold fifty-thousand copies in its first week, and by 2014 it was reported it sold twenty-seven million copies worldwide.
+Born in Phoenix, Arizona, into an average American family (his father was a police detective and his mother a nurse), he dreamed of being a professional performer growing up.
+After completing high school, Bennington set out to establish himself as a rock singer in the early 1990s, singing with various bands in Phoenix, achieving modest success.
+His breakthrough came when he joined Linkin Park, and the band’s debut album Hybrid Theory, released in 2000, was an instant hit.
+It sold fifty-thousand copies in its first week, and by 2014 it was reported it sold twenty-seven million copies worldwide.
 (Download)

 When my time comes

 Help me leave behind some